secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/gitops/index.html.md

 ### Quotes and reviews
 - [Video: kiwi.com on Infrastructure as Code](https://www.youtube.com/watch?v=Un2mJrRFSm4) - Learn how kiwi.com uses GitLab and Terraform to manage their infrastructure as code.
 Bonus info - see how they deploy self hosted gitlab instance from gitlab CI/CD and Infrastructure as Code
 - [Video: VMware - Infrastructure as Code with GitLab and Terraform Cloud](https://www.youtube.com/watch?v=qXj4ShQZ4IM) - GitLab and Terraform have worked well together for some time; Learn how VMware uses GitLab CI/CD and Terraform Cloud to manage infrastructure as code
 - [Video: ValidaTek's journey of DevOps and Infrastructure as code](https://www.youtube.com/watch?v=3uZE-ktP2Pc) - ValidaTek work with all areas of the US Federal government from civilian to military to IC.
-See how they's set up GitLab to manage their client's infrastruture.
+See how they's set up GitLab to manage their client's infrastructure.

 #### Gartner Peer Insights